leticiasassaki/FileDiffCompare/README.md

 # FileDiffCompare Project

-This project is based on an idea of compare two files and give a information about it.
+This project is based on an idea of compare two files and give an information about it.
 Initially it'll only response if the files are the same, but in a near future we may provide some more information, so, enjoy it ;)

 ## How to run it?